petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 to reduce communication overhead by combining development and operations teams (hence "DevOps").
 This allowed individuals
-to simply talk to each other instead of handing off documentation.
+to simply talk to each other instead of handing off formal documentation.
-Another was to automate processes with CI/CD pipelines, making them less painful.
+Another was to automate test and release processes with CI/CD pipelines.
-This made it practical to incorporate fewer changes in each iteration, which helped to avoid mistakes.
+These made it practical to incorporate fewer changes in each iteration, which helped to avoid mistakes.

 I've heard DevOps described as "turning collaborators into contributors."